$25.70– Sold Out

 We are pleased to add another palm & peg free ingredient to our inventory.
 We also carry a plant-based liquid solubilizer-emulsifier for room/pillow sprays.

 Consider the use of a palm free co-emulsifier such as Brassica alcohol at 1 - 2% to further improve stability.
 Xanthan Gum or Konjac Gum used at about 0.2% to improve the stability.
+When melting with emulsifiers with higher melting points, more heat or longer melting times are required.

 Consider the use of a non palm